“What happens in the Arctic, does NOT stay in the Arctic.”

 The Arctic in Free Fall

 According to Jarvis Cocker, author at The Guardian who wrote The Iceman Cometh, “of the Arctic sea ice, 75% has been lost over the past 30 years.
 Last year saw sea-ice levels plummet to the second-lowest since records began.
 It is estimated that the North Pole could be ice-free in the summer within the next 10-20 years.”
 Other researchers are also reporting that the Arctic is in free fall.
 Now a new paper in the journal Climate suggests that the Arctic may be essentially ice-free during summer within fifteen years.
+Worse still, other studies are now warning that we have underestimated the pace of the melt due to inadequate modeling methods.
 We are getting dangerously close to losing this amazing ecosystem due to human activities related to limitless growth economy, and with it, our cool.

 What is the Arctic Death Spiral?